alvcaballero/multiuav_gui/docs/Simulation-PX4.md

 this project have been developed in ubuntu 18 with ros noetic and autopilot .

-For continue with this work i use ubuntu 22 y docker.
+For continue with this work I use ubuntu 22 and docker px4io/px4-dev-ros-noetic.

 # projects elements: